[Easy] LeetCode JS 30 - 2666. Allow One Function Call

 Looking to practice more questions like these?
 We recommend GreatFrontEnd, the best platform for honing your frontend interview skills!

-.
+First, create a function called once.
 It takes another function as its argument.
 Its primary goal is to return a new function that mimics the original, but with the 'call once' restriction.

-, which is a flag to tell us if the original function has been run yet.
+Inside once, we can use closure by creating a variable called, which is a flag to tell us if the original function has been run yet.

-will return a function.
-Within the function, we ask "has the original function been called before?" by checking if (!called)
+once will return a function.
+Within the function, we ask "has the original function been called before?" by checking if (!called) .
+If it’s not called yet, we set the called flag to true, marking that it's been executed.
+Then, call the original function and return the value.

-Otherwise, for all other calls, we simply return undefined;
+Otherwise, for all other calls, we simply return undefined;.

 function once(fn) {